iwantmyname/blog/src/2015/01/reply-all-covers-longform-orgs-attempt-to-buy-their-corresponding-com.md

 layout: post
 date: 2015-01-02 12:35:28 -0700
 author: Chris
-title: "Reply All covers Longform.org’s attempt to buy their corresponding .com"
+title: Reply All covers Longform.org’s attempt to buy their corresponding .com
 excerpt: no
 ----